spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 - A cluster profile for the MAAS environment.
 Review [Cluster Profiles](/cluster-profiles) for more information.

-- A verified matching base image for the selected OS of your MAAS configuration.
-Review [How to use standard images](https://maas.io/docs/how-to-use-standard-images) for more information.
+- Verify that the required Operating System (OS) images you use in your cluster profiles are downloaded and available in your MaaS environment.
+Review the [How to use standard images](https://maas.io/docs/how-to-use-standard-images) for guidance on downloading OS images for MaaS.

 # Deploy a MAAS cluster